Turbo87/leaflet-sidebar/README.md

 A responsive sidebar plugin for [Leaflet](http://leafletjs.com/), a JS library for interactive maps.

+Please also have a look at [sidebar-v2](https://github.com/Turbo87/sidebar-v2), the tabbed successor of this library.

 <a href="https://flattr.com/submit/auto?user_id=turbo&url=https%3A%2F%2Fgithub.com%2FTurbo87%2Fleaflet-sidebar" target="_blank"><img src="https://api.flattr.com/button/flattr-badge-large.png" alt="Flattr this" title="Flattr this" border="0"></a>